Images of Nature - Instruction - Workshops

 With the outbreak of the infectious disease (COVID-19), we have added a virtual class and program capability.
 Even after this crisis is over, we feel that our clients will have developed a level of comfort with online classes and programs and we want to support that medium.
 Our online presentations use the latest in virtual meeting technology so as to protect participants from nefarious intrusions and security issues to the degree possible.

 Just about all of our classes and travel programs have been modified for online presentation.
 We can accommodate up to one hundred viewers and we support both verbal and written questions and comments.
-If you don't see the offering here, and it's in our regular course catalog, we can create it for your group.
+If you don't see the offering here, and if it's in our regular course catalog, we can create it for your group.

 Our offerings include: